 What is being tested?

-Parathyroid hormone (PTH) helps the body maintain stable levels of calcium in the blood.
+Parathyroid hormone (PTH) helps the body maintain stable amounts of calcium in the bloodstream.
 It is part of a ‘feedback loop’ that includes calcium, PTH, vitamin D, and to some extent phosphate and magnesium.
-Conditions and diseases that disrupt this feedback loop can cause inappropriate elevations or decreases in calcium and PTH levels and lead to symptoms of hypercalcaemia (raised blood levels of calcium) or hypocalcaemia (low blood levels of calcium).
+Conditions and diseases that disrupt this feedback loop can cause inappropriate elevations or decreases in calcium and PTH and lead to symptoms of hypercalcaemia (raised blood concentrations of calcium) or hypocalcaemia (low blood concentrations of calcium).

 PTH is produced by four parathyroid glands that are located in the neck beside the thyroid gland.
-Normally, these glands secrete PTH into the bloodstream in response to low blood calcium levels.
-Parathyroid hormone then works in three ways to help raise blood calcium levels back to normal.
+Normally, these glands secrete PTH into the bloodstream in response to low blood calcium concentration.
+Parathyroid hormone then works in three ways to help raise blood calcium back to normal.
 It takes calcium from the body’s bone, stimulates the activation of vitamin D in the kidney (which in turn increases the absorption of calcium from the intestines), and suppresses the excretion of calcium in the urine (while encouraging excretion of phosphate).
-As calcium levels begin to increase in the blood, PTH normally decreases.
+As blood calcium concentrations begin to rise, the concentration of PTH will normally decrease.

 Parathyroid hormone itself is composed of 84 amino acids (sometimes called PTH (1-84)).
 Once it is released from the parathyroid gland into the blood stream, it has a very short life-span; levels fall by half in less than 5 minutes.
 The fall is caused primarily by the breakdown of PTH to smaller fragments.